butfirstchai.com

 Instructions

-• Heat half portion of the measured ghee in a shallow pan on low to medium flame.
+• Heat half of the measured ghee in a shallow pan on low to medium flame.

-• Fry the cashews until golden and remove and keep them aside.
+• Fry the cashews until golden, then remove them and set aside.

-• Add the semolina (Rava/sooji) and roast for 5 minutes on low to medium flame or until fragrant.
+• Add the semolina (rava/sooji) and saute for 5 minutes on a low to medium flame until fragrant.
+Do not burn or brown.
+If you see black specs or burnt smell, discard and start again.

-• Meanwhile, boil the water.
-Reduce the flame to the lowest and pour the hot water while stirring or stir immediately.
+• Meanwhile, keep the hot water ready.
+Reduce the heat to the lowest and pour it in slowly, stirring continuously to prevent lumps.

-• Add the salt, cardamom powder, turmeric powder, and saffron water (optional) and keep stirring.
+• Add the salt, cardamom powder, food colour or turmeric powder, and saffron water (optional) and keep stirring.

 1 pinch salt